Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: MHD, magnetic field lines and reconnection

 \item {\em MHD: Alfv\'en wave propagation:} Low-frequency waves in a magnetized plasma [(see Section~\ref{sec:mhdwaves})] comprise three branches: slow magnetosonic, fast magnetosonic and shear Alfv\'en waves.
 The group velocity of the shear Alfv\'en wave is exactly parallel to the local magnetic field.
 In the limit of very short wavelengths, any small localized disturbance will therefore propagate along a path following a magnetic field line.
 This means that a given field line will 'learn' of perturbations anywhere along itself at the Alfv\'en speed.
 In this sense the magnetic field line has a dynamical integrity similar to that of a piece of string.
 Indeed, it is common to derive the Alfv{\'e}n speed intuitively using the analogy to a string under tension. [\ldots]

-\item {\em Ideal MHD: frozen-in field lines:} \indexit{Frozen field line theorem} [\ldots] At its simplest, the frozen-in-field-line theorem states that if two fluid elements lie on a common field line at one time, then they lie on a common field line at all times past and future.
+\item {\em Ideal MHD: frozen-in field lines:} \indexit{frozen-in field!theorem} [\ldots] At its simplest, the frozen-in-field-line theorem states that if two fluid elements lie on a common field line at one time, then they lie on a common field line at all times past and future.
 This follows directly from the ideal induction equation, ([Eq.~(\ref{induction}) with $\eta_{\rm }\equiv 0$]), and from the fact that fluid elements move at the same velocity $\vec{v}$ that appears in it.''

-In Ch.~H-I:4 you can see why the mathematics of ideal MHD is such [H-I:4.1] ``that differentiation along a field line is interchangeable with differentiation along a flow trajectory.
+The mathematics of ideal MHD is such \ors[I:4.1] ``that differentiation along a field line is interchangeable with differentiation along a flow trajectory.
 From this it follows that a field line linking two fluid elements can be traced either before or after following the flow of those elements.
 That is a restatement of the [frozen-in-field-line] theorem introduced above.
 One can thereafter imagine 'labeling' all the fluid elements along a given field line and then following those fluid elements as they move at their own velocities, $\vvec$.
 These material elements, which are manifestly real, will trace out a single field line at all times, so that [the field line is a useful concept in thinking about plasma motions.
 Wherever $\eta_{\rm }\ne 0$ in Eq.~(\ref{induction}) field lines lose their nature as coherent entities; more on this below where we discuss reconnection.]'' \end{enumerate}